nondejus/AwesomeUnityCommunity/README.md

 ## :sunrise_over_mountains: Terrain <a name="terrain"></a>

+* [TerrainToolSamples](https://github.com/Unity-Technologies/TerrainToolSamples) - New Terrain Tools and Brush Assets for the Unity Terrain system.
 * [Microsplat](https://assetstore.unity.com/packages/tools/terrain/microsplat-96478) - A modular free terrain shading system focused on performance and ease of use.
 MicroSplat is described as a replacement shader system for Unity Terrains.
 * [Terrain Topology Algorithms](https://github.com/Scrawk/Terrain-Topology-Algorithms "") - Terrain topology algorithms in Unity.
 * [Unity DryadeErosion](https://github.com/paulgswanson/Unity_DryadeErosion "") -  A toolbox for procedural generation, dedicated to Unity. (#Procedural)